 • information about individual tenants/occupiers and their guarantors, as well as representatives of corporate tenants or occupiers.

 • Contact and insurance details.

-• Bank account details.
+• Bank account and credit card details.

 • Other assorted financial, credit history and trading information.